 Your City Forester would like to discuss options for tree planting with you.
-Currently, the City has no funds for tree planting, However, we can provide recommendations for specific tree varieties which would be appropriate for planing on the City Right of Way adjacent to your property, at your expense.
+Currently, the City has funds for opens in a new windowresidential tree planting.
+We can provide recommendations for specific tree varieties which would be appropriate for planting on the City Right of Way adjacent to your property.

 Here’s how to contact us: